lerwine/PowerShell-Modules/README.md

 Powershell-Modules
 =========================
-This is just a collection of PowerShell modules that I have been working on for personal research.
+This is just a collection of PowerShell modules that I have been working on through personal research.

 Contents
 --------

+### CertificateCryptography
+Encrypt and decrypt using PKI technology.

+### GDIPlus
+Binary Module to support graphic file manipulation.

+### LteDev
+PowerShell development utility functions.

+### LteUtils
+System and web admin utility functions.

+### UserFileUtils
+Utility functions to manage files in user folders.

+### WindowsForms
+Script Module to support windows forms in Powershell.

 ### WinForms
-Module to support creating GUI components.
+Not completed: Binary Module to support creating GUI components.

-### GDIPlus
-Module to support graphic file manipulation.

 Contributing
 ------------